4lrick/simple-package-tracker/README.md

 ## About

-This project was created as a learning experience to explore:
+This project was created primarily to explore:

-- 🦀 Rust programming language
+- 🦀 Rust
-- 🎨 libadwaita for modern GTK applications
+- 🎨 Libadwaita
-- 📦 Flatpak packaging and distribution
+- 📦 Flatpak
-- 🔌 Integration with the Ship24 API

 ## Features